Sakichi Toyoda biography and quotes

 Sakichi Toyoda (1867 – 1930) was a Japanese inventor, industrialist and the founder of Toyota Industries Co., Ltd. Sakichi Toyoda revolutionized the textiles industry in Japan He is sometimes called the Japanese Thomas Edison.
-He is also the founder of the 5 Whys problem analysis method and the 5S system, which are both very effective LEAN management tools.
+He is also the founder of the 5 Whys problem analysis method and the 5S system, which are both very effective LEAN Manufacturing tools.

 Sakichi Toyoda biography

 When Sakichi Toyoda was twenty years old, he made the major decision to leave his village and travel to Tokyo.
 There he saw modern factories that made use of the very latest machinery.
 He became so fascinated with new technology that he developed a passion for machinery and engines.

 After he had returned to his village, Sakichi started studying familiar objects tin his immediate environment.
 He devoted himself to improving the hand loom, which looked cumbersome and was not easy to use.

 He devoted his life to studying and developing textile assembly.
 After 30 years of hard work he completed the development of the Toyoda loom.
 The invention of the automatic loom led to the establishment of Toyoda Automatic Loom Works, Ltd. in November 1926.